cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Your face would look better between my legs.
 - Your pants really brings out your "body part".
 - Your pants, they bother me.
 Take them off.
 - should i use underwear?
+- Come and get fucked
+- Do you have sex
+- F**k you
+- Go get a dildo
+- How long is your penis
+- How to cum
+- Love your pussy
+- Okay hot bitch
+- What does fuck mean
+- What is a dildo
+- You suck my dick female robot
+- how to sex ?
+- penis
+- should i use underwear?

 ## intent:bot_sing